maxmind/dev-site/README.md

 - Node 12.16.0
 - Yarn 1.17.3

-If you need help installing and/or managing Node and Yarn versions, check out [NVM](https://github.com/nvm-sh/nvm) or [Volta](https://docs.volta.sh/guide/).
+If you need help installing and/or managing Node and Yarn versions, check out [NVM](https://github.com/nvm-sh/nvm).

 ### Installation